HiennNek/kiisu-mntm/ReadMe.md

 <details>
 <summary><b>What is Kiisu-MNTM?</b></summary>

 Kiisu-MNTM is a community-maintained fork of [Momentum Firmware](https://github.com/Next-Flip/Momentum-Firmware) built specifically for the Kiisu device.
-It adds rolling code and U2F support that aren't available in official Flipper firmware on Kiisu hardware, ships hand-redrawn Kiisu-branded assets, and stays continuously synced with upstream Momentum plus the latest Kiisu-specific tweaks and apps.
+It adds rolling code and U2F support that aren't available in official Momentum firmware on Kiisu hardware, ships hand-redrawn Kiisu-branded assets, and stays continuously synced with upstream Momentum plus the latest Kiisu-specific tweaks and apps.

 </details>